 - Prime Minister’s Prize for Excellence in Science Teaching in Secondary Schools ($50,000)

-The Frank Fenner and Malcolm McIntosh prizes, and the Prize for New Innovators, reward achievements made within 10 years (full-time or full-time equivalent) of completing relevant studies.
-The Prize for New Innovators rewards steps towards translating research into a commercially available product.
+The Frank Fenner Prize, Malcolm McIntosh Prize and Prize for New Innovators are awarded for achievements made within 10 years (full time or full time equivalent) of completing relevant studies.

-Each recipient receives a medallion, lapel pin, prize money and an award certificate.
-The medallions were designed by internationally renowned artist Wojciech Pietranik and are produced by the Royal Australian Mint.
+Each prize recipient receives a medallion, lapel pin, prize money and an award certificate recognising their outstanding achievements.
+The medallions were designed by internationally renowned artist Wojciech Pietranik and produced by the Royal Australian Mint.

 Prime Minister's Prizes for Science 2022

 The 2022 prize recipients were announced by the Prime Minister and the Minister for Industry and Science on Monday 21 November 2022.

 Read about the event highlights or watch the event highlights video below.

 The Hon Anthony Albanese: Tonight we celebrate remarkable individuals drawn from all across Australia.

 Australia is home to some of the world's leading scientists.